-Monetization is available on Apigee Edge paid plans only.
+Monetization is available on Apigee Edge Enterprise plans only.
 To enable monetization in your environment, contact Apigee Support.

 As an API provider, you need an easy-to-use and flexible way to monetize your APIs so that you can generate revenue for the use of those APIs.
 Monetization, a feature of Apigee Edge Developer Services, solves those requirements.